aces/Loris/modules/publication/help/publication.md

 # Publication

-Publication is intended for users to propose specific research projects and for PIs to review them.
-When proposing a project, PIs may also specify other users for help with editing and maintaining their project proposals.
+This module allows you (or a PI) to review and propose specific research projects.

+In the **Browse** tab, use the selection filters to search for a project of interest.

+You can propose a project in the **Propose a Project** tab.
+Populate the fields, paying special attention to user permissions.
 Only users that are affiliated with the proposal can delete publications.

-Navigate to the "__Propose a Project__" tab for proposing research projects based on the data required.
-You may upload publication media which may then be reviewed by study PIs.
+You can upload a file to be associated with the publication.

-You should specify which specific variables of interest are relevant to your research so that the reviewers can determine if they should grant access to the data.
+You should also make sure to specify which variables of interest are relevant to your research, so reviewers can properly determine if they should grant access to the data.